November 27, 2024

 “Canada remains committed to facilitating an accountability process that has the trust and confidence of all victims, which is central to achieving lasting peace and reconciliation.
 We continue to offer support to all those working toward these goals.”

-The Prime Minister, Justin Trudeau, today issued the following statement on the National Day of Remembrance for Victims of Terrorism:
+Statement by the Prime Minister on the National Day of Remembrance for Victims of Terrorism

 “Thirty-five years ago today, an explosion on Air India Flight 182, bound for the United Kingdom from Canada, killed the 329 innocent people on board, including 280 Canadians.